-Applicant must be available immediately upon contingent certification of its plans as QHPs to start working with the Exchange to establish all operational procedures necessary to integrate and interface with the Exchange information systems and to provide additional information necessary for the Exchange to market, enroll members, and provide health plan services effective January 1, 2020.
-Successful Applicants will also be required to adhere to certain provisions through their contracts with the Exchange, including meeting data interface requirements with the California Healthcare Enrollment, Eligibility, and Retention System (CalHEERS).
+Applicant must be available immediately upon contingent certification of its plans as QHPs to start working with the Exchange to establish all operational procedures necessary to integrate and interface with the Exchange information systems, and to provide additional information necessary for the Exchange to market, enroll members, and provide health plan services effective January 1, 2020.
+Successful Applicants will also be required to adhere to certain provisions through their contracts with the Exchange, including meeting data interface requirements of the system operated by Pinnacle HCMS.
 Successful Applicants must execute the QHP Issuer contract before public announcement of contingent certification.
 Failure to execute the QHP Issuer contract may preclude Applicant from offering QHPs through the Exchange.
 The successful Applicants must be ready and able to accept enrollment as of October 1, 2019.